syyyyyao/tube-conformal/README.md

 ## Citation

+If you use this code, please cite:

-"Shunyu Yao and Gary P. T. Choi, Conformal Tubular Parameterization and Toroidal Bending of Tube-Like Surfaces.
-Submitted, 2026"
+Shunyu Yao and Gary P. T. Choi, "Conformal tubular parameterization and toroidal bending of tube-like surfaces," arXiv preprint arXiv:2605.16305, 2026. https://arxiv.org/abs/2605.16305

 ## License